How I stopped hating my body and started living my gd life (hint: it wasn't easy).

-I started college and moved into the dorms, feeling exhilarated at the promise of a fresh start.
+I started college at UC Berkeley and moved into the dorms, feeling exhilarated at the promise of a fresh start.
 I adored college.
 I made incredible friends that I love with my entire heart.
 I learned so much about myself, but one thing that I couldn't seem to shake was my disordered eating.
 When I "controlled" my eating (restricted), I felt on top of the world and in-control.
 When I returned home for Thanksgiving break my freshman year 15 pounds lighter, the compliments flooded in.
 Everyone wanted to know my secret.
 I told them "oh not much.. just eating healthy and exercising!" but inside I wanted to scream "I'M STARVING MYSELF BECAUSE I FEEL INSECURE IN MY OWN BODY."
 I felt like a fraud.

 Fast forward.
 I graduated college and moved to San Francisco.
 Things with food had improved slightly, thanks to being a few years older and a bit more secure with myself.
 But I was fed up AF with my turbulent relationship with food, and finally ready to make a real change.
 And the first step was realizing that for once, I couldn't solve this problem on my own.
 I rallied the troops - and by troops I mean Molly Alliman.
 Molly is not only a mentor, friend and fellow food instagrammer, but she singlehandedly helped heal my relationship with food.